jerakia/jerakia/outputfilters/index.md

 The `strsub` filter will parse the data for strings matching `%{var}` and attempt to replace the tag with the corresponding value `var` from the scope provided with the lookup.

+If you are [Integrating with Puppet](/integration/puppet) using the Hiera 5 data provider in [crayfishx/jerakia](https://forge.puppet.com/crayfishx/jerakia) 1.2.0 or higher then you can do interpolation natively using the Hiera backend (enabled by default).
+This output filter should not be used in that case.

 #### Usage

 {% highlight ruby %}